isayaeli/todo/README.md

-# Flutter ToDo App for teaching purpose.
+# Flutter ToDo App for Teaching purpose.

 A basic to-do app built with Flutter.
 This app has add/delete/update functinality with search for any existing to-do item in the app.